19hours/sg-statutes/Acts/Income Tax Act.md

 [19/2013]

+(5B) The maximum amount is —

+(a) $1,500 per year (for contributions made before 2018); or

+(b) $2,730 per year (for contributions made in 2018 and in each subsequent year),

-(5B) The maximum amount is $1,500 in any year less any previous contribution made to that medisave account in that year by that employer in his capacity as a person of a prescribed description referred to in section 13(1)(jd) (if applicable) that is exempt from tax under that provision.
+less any previous contribution that is made to the medisave account in that year by the employer in the employer’s capacity as a person of a prescribed description in section 13(1)(jd) (if applicable), and that is exempt from tax under that provision.

 [19/2013]

+[Act 39 of 2017 wef 26/10/2017]

 (6) Subsections (4) and (5A) shall not apply to contributions made by an employer in any year from 1st January 1999 to the Central Provident Fund in respect of an employee who holds a professional visit pass or a work pass in that year.